 I really like the triangle superimposed on the circle.
 The three persons (the Father, the Son, and Holy Spirit) are distinguished by the circle with the words “is not.”
 The Father is neither the Son nor the Spirit; the Son is neither the Father or the Spirit; and the Spirit is neither the Father nor the Son.
 Further, each person is in a separate corner of the triangle.
 Therefore, the three persons are distinct, yet each person shares the same substance or essence called God.

 The Father, the Son, and the Holy Spirit are distinct (right), but the substance is divided in three parts (wrong).
 This is erroneous.
-Christianity rejects tritheism (thee gods).
+Christianity rejects tritheism (three gods).

 Here is the right illustration from Wayne Grudem’s Systematic Theology (p.
 321, Fig. 14.4):